Finding Support for Emotional Issues

 Caring.
-Even though therapy is a business relationship, it's a real and caring one.
-A good
+Therapy is a business relationship.
+But it's a real and caring one.
+A good therapist

 Empathy.
 No one but you can really know what it's like to be you.
 But a good therapist, in

-addition to being warm and caring, should make every effort to understand what it
+addition to being warm and caring, should make every effort to understand what you

 A good fit.
-Therapy is most successful when you select a therapist whose personality and way of
+Therapy is most successful when you choose a therapist whose personality and way of

 working are a good match with your own.
 In other words, find someone you feel comfortable